FREQUENTLY ASKED QUESTIONS

 3. What type of clients do you usually service?

-Most of my clients are Millennial women entrepreneurs, medical professionals, and attorneys.
-I also work with new graduates from graduate and doctoral programs.
+Most of my clients are women entrepreneurs, medical professionals, and attorneys.

 However, that doesn’t mean I won’t work with you if you don’t fall into those groups.
-I work with individuals and families who actually want to make a difference in their lives through financial planning.
+I work with individuals and families who seriously want to make a difference in their lives by engaging in the financial planning process.

 4. Am I too young for a financial planner?
 Am I too old?
 Is it too late?

 Time is your greatest asset that you can never regain.
-The sooner you start, the stronger your financial foundation.
+The sooner you start, the more prepared you are for your future financial well-being.
 Keep in mind: there’s never a “too old.”
 Age is just a state of mind.

 5. Is my information confidential and protected?